Type generation

 uses that reflection data to generate equivalent types (and their

-serialization code) in Swift, Kotlin, and TypeScript.
+serialization code) in Swift, Kotlin, TypeScript, and C#.

 The process has three parts: